managedcoder/PVAAudioCodesCC/README.md

 center solution to provide maximum capability.
 To accomplish this goal, the accelerator includes a set of building blocks and blueprints that address common contact center tasks and scenarios.
-You can think of the systems and services in **Figure 1** as sort of a checklist of key topic areas you need to give careful consideration to build an effective modern contact center solution.
+You can think of the systems and services in **Figure 1** as sort of a checklist of key topic areas you need to give careful consideration in order to build an effective modern contact center solution.

 #### <a name="HighLevelSubsystemOverview"></a>Figure 1: Contact Center Core Elements
 ![Figure 1: High-level Subsystem Overview](Doc/ContactCenterCoreElements.png)